Skip to content

 GPU speedup comparison for cc-pVDZ basis set

 Figure 10.
-GPU speedup relative to CPU for H2 with the cc-pVDZ basis set.
-The GTX 1060 achieves a 4.08x speedup and the GTX 1050 Ti achieves 3.53x - more than double the speedup observed with STO-3G (1.81x and 1.74x respectively).
-Note: this was measured only for H2; other molecules were not tested with cc-pVDZ.
+GPU speedup for H2 with cc-pVDZ basis set: GTX 1060 achieves 4.08x and GTX 1050 Ti achieves 3.53x speedup over CPU, with red dashed CPU baseline.
+Measured only for H2; other molecules were not tested with cc-pVDZ.

 Metric STO-3G cc-pVDZ